 Many SWIC courses are intended to transfer.
 These courses are identified in the college catalog Course Description Guide with the letter T. For specific information about transferring, see an academic advisor prior to choosing your classes each semester.

 Go to Financial Aid & Scholarships to see if you’re eligible for SWIC scholarships, community scholarships, transfer scholarships, veterans services, student employment and/or state and federal financial aid.

 Job placement assistance is available from both the Financial Aid Office (on-campus jobs) and the Veterans & Career Services Office (off-campus jobs).
 Career Services provides job search assistance such as resume and portfolio preparation, interviewing skills and registration into SWIC College Central Network for online employment opportunities.

 Educational and cultural events and a wide variety of clubs and organizations are available at SWIC for students, faculty, staff and the community.
 A broad range of intercollegiate and intramural athletics is also available.
 For more information, go to College Activities.

 The degrees available to students who plan to transfer to another college or university to earn their bachelor's degree are the Associate in Arts, Associate in Fine Arts, Associate in Arts in Teaching Secondary Math, Associate in Engineering Science and Associate in Science.
 Students who plan to enter the work force immediately upon graduation would pursue our Associate in Applied Science.
 For additional information about degrees as well as certificate programs, go to Academic Programs.

 While class sizes vary, the student-to-teacher ratio is 19-to-1, which makes it easy to get individual attention from your instructors.

-Our academic advisors are available to assist you in selecting classes each semester based on your previous college credits, COMPASS assessment scores, planned major and future career choice.
+Our academic advisors are available to assist you in selecting classes each semester based on your previous college credits, placement testing scores, planned major and future career choice.
 For additional information, go to Academic Advising and Counseling.